brimson/brimson.github.io/_posts/2021-11-04-bilinear_sobel.md

 Shaders such as [edge detection][1] and [optical flow][0] require calculating derivatives.

-The [Sobel operation][2] is a seperable, 3x3 operator that approximates horizontal and vertical derivatives.
-I will show you how to a single-pass version of this operation in 4 texture fetches.
+The [Sobel filter][2] calculates horizontal and vertical derivatives in a 3x3 window.
+I will show you how to a compute a Sobel filter in 4 texture fetches.

 ## Discrete Sobel Filter

-The first assumption is that sobel requires 8 texture fetches, each **on** the pixel index.
+A generic Sobel filter requires 8 texture fetches, each **on** the pixel index.
 Here we represent sampler locations, horizontal kernel, and vertical kernel.

 ```glsl
 // Sampler locations